reading-hackspace/project-athena/README.md

 ### Buttons and Potentiometers.

-To interact with the device and display, two potentiometers and two push buttons are included.
+To interact with the device and display, two potentiometers and six push buttons are included.

 ### General Purpose Inputs and Outputs.

 The board provides spare GPIO connections and power supplies on 2.54mm female headers for external experimental devices.
-The I2c Bus is also brought out to a connector to daisy chain octaves or add other I2C devices.
+The I2c Bus is also brought out to a connectors to daisy chain octaves or add other I2C devices.
+The connectors can be male or female and mounted vertically or horizontally on the board

 ##   Estimated Costs